 - Individual servings - If you're getting fancy, you can make individual servings of banana pudding.
 We rarely do this, because it's more work and we're not really trying to impress anyone.
 We just want to eat delicious banana pudding.

-Honestly, we just take a big spoon and scoop it out of the bowl.
-Onto plates or into bowls.
+Honestly, we just take a big spoon and scoop this Texas-style out of the bowl.
+And onto plates or into bowls.
 We usually have some of the crumble topping leftover, so we toss a little more on top and add a few more vanilla wafers once it's plated.

 Layer one... the vanilla wafers.
 You'll take out a big, glass bowl and start to add some to the bowl.
 You don't add them all up the sides, because they wont stay properly at this point.
 So you start with about how many you see below.